The Recovery Of Babylonian Astronomy by Gary D. Thompson

 The close of the Strassmaier era

 What Otto Neugebauer has fittingly termed the "Strassmaier era" came to a close in the summer of 1952.
 A Rockefeller Foundation travel grant enabled the Assyriologist Abraham Sachs to work during the summer at the British Museum.
-Whilst there he was given access to approximately 1350 sheets of copies of astronomical texts made by Theophilus Pinches in the British Museum between 1895 and 1900, before Ernest Budge forced the termination of his official activity at the museum.
+Whilst there he was given access (in the summer of 1952) to approximately 1350 sheets of copies of astronomical texts made by Theophilus Pinches in the British Museum between 1895 and 1900, before Ernest Budge forced the termination of his official activity at the museum.
 Many of these masterly finished copies duplicated texts which had been previously copied by Johann Strassmaier.
 But there were also many copies of new texts.
 Approximately 60 new ACT class fragments were included in the drawings; half of these joined previously known texts.
 All of the new texts enabled a substantial increase in our knowledge of Babylonian astronomy.
 (It did not become known - at least outside the British Museum - until 1953 that Theophilus Pinches, between 1895 and 1900, had copied approximately 1350 fragments of astronomical texts.
 The attitude that the British Museum curators had adopted towards the copies of Pinches' drawings having astronomical content - they locked them away in a drawer for some 50 years - can reservedly be termed extraordinary.)

 In 1952 Sachs received a Rockefeller Foundation travel grant to study astronomical cuneiform tablets in the British Museum.
 This work was carried out during 1953 and 1954.
 His work there assisted Otto Neugebauer to complete his protracted project Astronomical Cuneiform Texts (3 Volumes, 1955).
 The masterly copies of cuneiform astronomical and astrological texts that the pioneer British assyriologist Theophilus Pinches had made during his employment there between 1895 and 1900, and which had been kept locked in a cupboard for some 50 years, were made available to Sachs.
 Approximately 60 new ACT class fragments were included in Pinches' drawings.
 Sachs published Pinches' drawings, comprising approximately 1350 sheets (approximately 1600 texts), (including, in cooperation with Johann Schaumberger, some texts copied by Johann Strassmaier), in Late Babylonian Astronomical and Related Texts (1955).
 These included both mathematical, observational, and omen, texts.
 However, no translations were published.
 Until 1955 very few late Babylonian astronomical tablets had been published.
 Extensive translations of texts in Late Babylonian Astronomical and Related Texts have only become available since circa the mid-1980s.